 1.1.
-One of the best licences you can use for your repository is a CC BY 4.0 licence, specifying that “unless otherwise noted, this repository is under a CC BY 4.0 licence”.
+One of the best licenses you can use for your repository is a CC BY 4.0 license, specifying that “unless otherwise noted, this repository is under a CC BY 4.0 license”.

-We recommend using a CC BY 4.0 licence as a repository licence for the following reasons:
+We recommend using a CC BY 4.0 license as a repository license for the following reasons:

 The following declarations and statements provide definitions of Open Access:

-Creative Commons provide guidance on how to select the most appropriate licence for your work (depending on your sharing preferences), as well as how to mark your work once your appropriate licence has been identified:
+Creative Commons provide guidance on how to select the most appropriate license for your work (depending on your sharing preferences), as well as how to mark your work once your appropriate license has been identified:

 1.1.1.
-If you follow point 1.1 it means that the licence applies to all “works” or other subject matter in the repository.
+If you follow point 1.1 it means that the license applies to all “works” or other subject matter in the repository.

 See the following source for further details on the EU legislation regulating the legal protection of databases: